lironcohen8/Architecture_Lab_High_Level_Simulator/README.md

 # Architecture_lab_1
-Implementation of simulator and assembly programs for TAU architecture lab 1.
+Implementation of a high level simulator and assembly programs for TAU architecture lab.